JWBurgers/deciphering-bitcoin/README.md

 * Chapter 4: Money
 * Chapter 5: Centralized architectures

-At the moment, the introduction is uploaded as well as most of Chapter 1.
+At the moment, completed initial drafts of the *Introduction* and *Chhapter 1* have been committed, as well as near complete versions of *Chapter 2* and *Chapter 3*.